Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Acknowledgments

 \section{Acknowledgments}

-We are thankful to Chunyu Chen for discussions about the implementation of the adaptive algorithm.
-This research was supported by the National Key R \& D Program of China (2024YFA1012600) and NSFC Project (12431014).
+The authors express sincere thanks to the referees for their useful comments and suggestions, which led to improvements of the presentation.
+The authors thank Chunyu Chen for discussions about the implementation of the adaptive algorithm.

+Huang and Yi were supported by the National Key R \& D Program of China (2024YFA1012600) and NSFC Project (12431014).
+Yin was supported by the University of Texas at El Paso Startup Award.